 Fiber vs. Flare-ups: My 60-Day SynoGut Spreadsheet Results and the Search for the Skin-Gut Grail

-I was staring at a 400% zoom of my own chin on a Tuesday morning—specifically, a cluster of three cystic bumps that looked like a very angry Orion’s Belt—when I realized my $85 night cream was officially doing nothing.
-It was January 14th, the kind of grey Portland morning where the light is flat and unforgiving, and my face looked like a low-resolution rendering of a person who doesn't sleep.
+I was staring at a 400% zoom of my own chin on a Tuesday morning—specifically, a cluster of three cystic bumps that looked like a very angry Orion’s Belt—when I realized my expensive night cream was officially doing nothing.
+It was mid-January, the kind of grey Portland morning where the light is flat and unforgiving, and my face looked like a low-resolution rendering of a person who doesn't sleep.
 My boyfriend calls my habit of macro-photographing my jawline 'the archive of despair,' but to me, it’s just data.
 After a decade of treating my skin like a canvas that needed more paint, I decided to lean into the 'plumbing' side of things.

 Before we dive into the fiber-filled weeds, a quick heads-up: This site uses affiliate links.
 If you buy something through these links, I earn a commission at no extra cost to you.
 I only recommend supplements like SynoGut that I have personally tested and tracked with my own skin and my slightly obsessive spreadsheet.
 Full transparency: I’m a graphic designer, not a health professional.
 I have zero medical training, so please talk to your own doctor or a dermatologist before you start swallowing new capsules based on my experience.